dangerfarms/newcomers-guide/section-4/django/README.md

 Then you can switch back to another branch safely.

+#### A tale about why you should never remove migrations
+Schema migrations are database management system (DBMS, such as e.g. PostgreSQL, MySQL, sqlite, etc) independent code snippets, that describe change to the database schema.

+When a schema migration gets applied, it is essentially translated to some flavour of SQL (we usually use PostgreSQL), or other database language.

+Lets say you start with an easy migration:
+0001:
+`CREATE TABLE something COLUMNS name VARCHAR(20);`

+(Note that this is not real sql, but enough to get my point accross.)

+Then someone adds a field and the following migration is created:
+0002:
+`ALTER TABLE something ADD COLUMN age INTEGER;`

+Then someone modifies that field:
+0003:
+`ALTER TABLE something ALTER COLUMN RENAME age TO old_age;`

+Now imagine our production server with all our very important data about Somethings is at a stage where it applied 0001 and 0002 but not 0003.

+Django saves this information (the fact that something 0001 and something 0002 both been applied) in another database table.
+That is where the info comes from when you run `./manage.py showmigrations`

+Now someone comes along and removes all migrations, and recreates a new one:
+0001:
+`CREATE TABLE something COLUMNS name VARCHAR(20), old_age INTEGER;`

+The production server actually has table `something` with columns `name` and `old_age`

+And it "knows" it had already applied `something 0001`, so will not apply it (even if it would, it would break, as the table already exists...).

+Now it tries to run some code, like retrieving a `Something`, and this sql command is created by django from the model code, which is correct:

+`SELECT name, old_age FROM something WHERE id=1;`

+However now the database complains, because `table 'something' has no column 'old_age'`.

+And now you have a nice 500 error and nothing works any more.

+Don't remove or edit existing migrations.

+The end.

 ### Setting defaults when adding new fields
 If adding a new field to a model (or changing an existing field) that has no default value and isn't nullable, the `makemigrations` management command will prompt you to either change the model definition and add `default=<value>` or provide a default value for the migration.
 It might also be tempting to add `null=True` to the model field definition.